aharonium/opensiddur.org/posts/posts/a-prayer-for-the-spiritual-welfare-of-the-united-states-at-a-time-of-trial-by-rabbi-joe-schwartz_(RabbiJoeSchwartz_2019-06-28).html.md

-May the words of scripture speedily be fulfilled: that "the land be filled with knowledge of You as the waters cover the sea,[foot]Isaiah 11:9.[/foot] and let us say: Amen.
+May the words of scripture speedily be fulfilled: that "the land be filled with knowledge of You as the waters cover the sea,[foot]Isaiah 11:9.[/foot] and let us say: <em>Amen</em>.
 </div></td></tr>
 </tbody></table>

 <hr />

-"A Prayer for the Spiritual Welfare of the United States at a Time of Trial," by Rabbi Joe Schwartz was first published at <a href="https://forward.com/opinion/426422/a-new-prayer-for-the-united-states-in-a-time-of-trial/">The Forward</a> on 28 June 2019.
+"A Prayer for the Spiritual Welfare of the United States at a Time of Trial," by Rabbi Joe Schwartz was first published in a low resolution graphical format at <a href="https://forward.com/opinion/426422/a-new-prayer-for-the-united-states-in-a-time-of-trial/">The Forward</a> on 28 June 2019.
+It is published here as text.
 For several lines without direct translation in the English, I have added a translation. --Aharon Varady
 </body>
 </html>